By J. L. Starkey (aka Martin Farris)

-The Twitter topic “What is the most on-brand thing you did as a child?” made the rounds earlier this year, and the answers were hilarious and heartwarming.
-My answer was easy, thanks to an ancestor who never even existed.
+That question made the rounds on Twitter earlier this year, and the answers were hilarious and heartwarming.
+My answer was easy, thanks to an ancestor who didn’t exist.

 So it was that the fictional Martin Farris was born, in what Twitter would call “the most on-brand moment” of my youth.

 We won second place in that talent show, and we won a few acting awards the following year, thanks to Martin Farris.
 He took an early retirement, but the 52 Ancestors Challenge has made him reconsider that decision.

 You see, Mr. Farris wrote just one play, and that play was entitled “Reunion,” which just so happens to be this week’s prompt.